Going Highbrow

-Going Highbrow is a 1935 American comedy-musical film directed by Robert Florey based on the story "Social Pirates" by Ralph Spence.
+Going Highbrow is a 1935 American musical comedy film directed by Robert Florey based on the story "Social Pirates" by Ralph Spence.
 Guy Kibbee and ZaSu Pitts play a newly rich couple, so eager to buy their way into society they hire a waitress to pose as their daughter.

 Plot

-Cora Upshaw (ZaSu Pitts) wishes to climb into New York Society, but her more humble Kansas millionaire husband Matt (Guy Kibbee) prefers a more humble life.
+Cora Upshaw wishes to climb into New York Society, but her more humble Kansas millionaire husband Matt prefers a more humble life.
 Returning from a European tour on which they purchased a painting by Tintoretto and other works of art, they are featured in the society pages of the New York newspapers.
-Augie Witherspoon (Edward Everett Horton), financial manager for wealthy Mrs. Forrester Marsh (Nella Walker), sees the Upshaws and gets the idea to sell some of Mrs. Marsh's art collection to the Upshaws in order to raise funds to put her son Harley (Ross Alexander) through music school.
+Augie Witherspoon, financial manager for wealthy Mrs. Forrester Marsh, sees the Upshaws and gets the idea to sell some of Mrs. Marsh's art collection to the Upshaws in order to raise funds to put her son Harley through music school.

-Escaping his wife's social pretensions, Matt regularly visits a small diner across the street where he meets and befriends a waitress, Sandy (June Martel).
+Escaping his wife's social pretensions, Matt regularly visits a small diner across the street where he meets and befriends a waitress, Sandy.
 Meanwhile, Augie, with the intention of milking the Upshaws for all their money, convinces them to make a big splash on the social scene by holding a debutante party for their daughter.
 Cora is sold on the idea but does not reveal to Augie that she has no daughter.
 Matt proposes that Sandy, a former actress, pretend to be their daughter.
 Matt also proposes that Sandy not reveal to Cora that she is a waitress but to pretend to Cora that she is Millicent, an old friend's daughter.

 On her way to the Upshaw's Manhattan residence, Sandy and Harley meet cute on Fifth Avenue.
 Harley falls in love with Sandy at first sight, but Sandy is annoyed by his attention.
 In a nod to Cinderella, Sandy loses her shoe and Harley retrieves it, holding it fondly as Sandy speeds away in a taxi with Matt.